 Dante from Devil May Cry is impaled with his own sword on a regular basis.
 He barely flinches.
 In fact, he barely reacts to any damage at all.

 An example of this happened during one of the first cutscenes in Devil May Cry 3 where several mooks slashed and skewered Dante with scythes.
 Some of the scythe blades broke off and were stuck in his body... yet he shrugs it off as he casually walks over to his jukebox to turn on some music!
 During his stroll, he picks up a slice of pizza and pulls a blade out of his chest without even flinching!He turns the music on and precedes to slaughter the mooks effortlessly.

 in Persona 4 Arena the character Elizabeth brings this Up to Eleven by only reacting to pain with "hmm" or "interesting", also when getting knocked down from a particularly heavy blow, she will lay there on the ground simply daydreaming.

 Quoth the Spy of Team Fortress 2: "I appear to have burst into flames./I do believe I am on fire."
-This is made only more funny by the Spy's third reaction averting it as "Fire, fire, fire!", panicked like all the others.
+This is made only more funny by the Spy's third reaction being the complete opposite, panicked like all the others ("Fire, fire, fire!").
 As he's running around burning to death, he'll mix them.
 "I do believe I'm on fire. ...
 FIRE, FIRE, FIRE!!!"

 Likewise, most of the Heavy's reactions to fire are suitably loud, except one which is just him saying "Ooh!" as if he stubbed his toe or something.